WSDOT/PGSuper/TxDOTAgent/Documentation/TOGA/src/TechnicalGuide/Optional Design Analysis.md

 If the stress factor for either top stress or bottom stress is less than 1.0.
 A "Design Deficiency" warning is reported.

-> Note that stress factors are only used in stress computations and not for any other part of the analysis.
+> Note that stress factors are only used in stress computations internal to TOGA and not for any other part of the analysis. **This means that stress results from exported PGSuper files WILL NOT match TOGA stress results.
+Be very careful when comparing these, or other, values.**

 Check Input Concrete Strength
 -----------------------------